 With somewhat less fanfare, in March 2022 OpenAI released 'Training language models to follow instructions with human feedback' and replaced its GPT-3 models with these.
 Even the smallest (1.3b param) models were shown to be preferred to GPT-3 175b by users.
-They were fine-tuned to respond better to user prompts.
-They use reinforcement learning to do this in a way I don't fully understand yet.
-The major innovation seems to be to fine-tune to what users of the API are actually doing, rather than to NLP benchmark data sets.
+They were fine-tuned to respond better to user prompts using 'Reinforcement Learning with Human Feedback' (which we will cover in a separate lecture).
 The authors also claim these models are less toxic than previous models.